strixy16/cisc867_final_project/README.md

 * ***patient_data_split.py*** :arrow_right: Function to properly split patient data into train and test sets.
 Split is performed so CT slices from a single patient are not spread across sets.

+* ***cindex_metric/cph_loss/input_function/train_and_evaluate*** :arrow_right: all contain code from the Polsterl Deep Survival Analysis tutorial linked above to be used for model creation/training/testing/evaluation.

 * ***WorkLog.txt*** :arrow_right: Log of work completed so far.
 Was the original README so is formatted in that way.

 * ***old_main.py*** :arrow_right: Original main file, has been converted to Jupyter notebook, see main.ipynb.

 ## Requirements